 The Law School requires applicants to submit letters through the LSAC Letter of Recommendation service.
 This service is included with your LL.M.
 CAS subscription.
-Letters submitted through LSAC are copied and sent to us along with your CAS law school report and can be read online immediately.
+Letters submitted through LSAC are sent to us along with your CAS law school report and can be read online immediately.
 Updated reports are sent immediately if letters are received after your initial CAS law school report has been sent.
 To use this service, follow the instructions on the LSAC website.

 The Law School requires at least two, but no more than four, letters from people who know the applicant well and are in a position to evaluate his or her capacity for advanced legal study.
-Current students or recent graduates should submit letters from two law school teachers.
+Current students or recent graduates should submit letters from two law school professors.
 Applicants who have completed their law degree more than five years ago should solicit a letter from a current or former employer in addition to one from a former teacher.
 The committee recognizes that a letter from a former teacher may not be practical in the case of an applicant who has been out of school for some time, in which case the second letter may be from an employer or colleague who is in a position to comment upon the candidate's qualifications.
-Letters from family members, friends or people who are not well acquainted with the applicant are not helpful and should not be submitted.
+Letters from family members, friends or people who are not well acquainted with the applicant's legal capacity are not helpful and should not be submitted.

 4. Application Fee

 All applicants are required to pay their application fee using a credit card through the LSAC secure server.
 Follow the instructions on the LSAC website.
-The Law School does not waive application fees for graduate programs.

 Competency in English is critical to success in the graduate law programs at the University of Virginia, and demonstrated fluency in English is an important consideration in evaluating applications.

-International applicants who do not meet the very limited exceptions listed below are required to demonstrate proficiency in English by completing the Test of English as a Foreign Language (TOEFL) within two years prior to submitting the application.
+International applicants who do not meet the very limited exceptions listed below are required to demonstrate proficiency in English by completing the Test of English as a Foreign Language (TOEFL) or IELTS within two years prior to submitting the application.
 This is true regardless of the number of years of instruction in English the applicant may have had or if English is the “official” language of the applicant’s home country.
 Students who have studied in English (in Pakistan, the Philippines, Hong Kong, India, Singapore, African countries, etc.) are not exempt from the TOEFL requirement.
 The only exceptions are applicants for whom English is the native language (those from Australia, the English-speaking provinces of Canada, New Zealand, the United Kingdom or applicants from South Africa who attended English-medium universities).
 If applicants do not fall under one of these limited exceptions, they should not assume for any reason that they are exempt from the TOEFL requirement.
 Instead, they should contact the Graduate Studies Office early in the admissions season, before they apply, to discuss the issue.
 Domestic applicants whose native language is not English and who have not attended schools where instruction is in English, may also be required to submit TOEFL scores.